 2001-2002: Plume’s Construction

-Plume was built at the Nor’Sea Yachts boatshop in Ontario (CA).
+Plume was built at the Nor’Sea Yachts boatshop in Ontario, California.
 We bought her as a Kit boat #3, which included the hull, deck, main cabinetry, and standing rigging.
-Everything else was left for us to do, like painting, trimming, plumbing, electricity, or deck equipment.
+In addition, we hired the factory carpenter for the complex work requiring true craftsmanship.
+Everything else was left for us to do, like painting, trimming, plumbing, electricity, and deck equipment.
 We spent many weekends down at the boatshop in Ontario to work on the boat while the kit was being built.
 That way we benefited from the boatshop’s tools and expertise.
 It was hard work but we learned a bunch!

 Pictures of Plume’s construction can be found in the Photo Gallery / Construction.